California is a state that evokes images of creativity, innovation, and natural beauty.

 It’s also an opportunity to experience a bird’s eye view of some of California’s most famous wineries as you drift over their picturesque estates.

 Napa Valley is home to a wide range of hot air balloon companies, so you can choose the ride that best fits your needs and budget.
 From private flights to group tours, there’s something for everyone.

 Once you’ve landed back on solid ground, be sure to take advantage of some of the area’s incredible wine tasting experiences.

-20. Exploring the historic town of Monterey
+20. Town of Monterey

 The historic town of Monterey is home to a number of landmarks and attractions that are sure to delight any traveler.
 From its fascinating aquarium and world-renowned golf courses to its sweeping views of the ocean, there’s something here for everyone.